FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

     },
 )
 ```
-In the `entry_point` section, we defined two entry points `talker` and `listener` to the main functions we wrote in python files.
+In the `entry_point` section, we defined two entry points, `talker` and `listener` to the main functions we wrote in Python files.
 We are basically creating a shortcut for ROS 2 to find our code easily.
 Of course, we can also execute those functions directly through the command `python3` instead of `ros2`.
-This is just a good practice to keep your code clean.
+This is just a good practice, to keep your code clean.
 </details>

-Leave the previous terminal running, and open a new terminal terminal
+Leave the previous terminal running, and open a new terminal window:
 ```python
 ros2 topic list
 # You should see the following